bparanj/crystal/programming/iac/docs/provisioner/goss-healthcheck.md

 WantedBy=multi-user.target
 ```

-Replace `/path/to/your/goss.yaml` with the actual path to your `goss.yaml` file.
+Replace `/path/to/your/goss.yaml` with the  path to your `goss.yaml` file.
 Adjust the listen address and port as needed.

 2. **Enable and start the Goss service**: